 How to Dry and Store Fresh Pasta

 If you want to dry your homemade pasta for future use, spread it in a single layer on a large baking sheet.
-When I am making fettucine noodles, I have learned that if I am cooking it right then, it is okay to swirl them into nests.
-But if I am going to be using the nest week, I lay the noodles in a single layer on the sheet pan.
+When I am making fettuccine noodles, I have learned that if I am cooking it right then, it is okay to swirl them into nests.
+But if I am going to be using the next week, I lay the noodles in a single layer on the sheet pan.

 When the pasta is completely dry (it should snap when you twist it, not bend), store it airtight at room temperature.
 It will only last a few days at room temperature, so if you are not going to be using it during that time, simply put it in an airtight container and freeze it.